A project promises that today’s investment creates, in time, a better future. The further out the time horizon, the greater the project impact.

 - Time is a finite resource.

-- We all adhere to one universal measure.
-Seconds, minutes, and hours transpire at the same rate.
+- We all adhere to one universal measure: seconds, minutes, and hours expire at a constant rate.

 Every professional, project management association advances a time commitment to review prior projects.
 Reviews include projects similar in size, scale, challenge, scope, ambition, and objective.

-We can only save time when we pool, share, or invest time.
+We can only save time when we pool, share, or invest time through collaboration.

-Historical information, processes, and procedures represent time investment.
+Historical information, processes, and procedures represent time investment along with the people and perceptions shared.

 The project that commits time to review historical information on what exists, before project launch, before project planning, at project initiation, itself, presents the difference between a project getting things done versus getting things accomplished: